abbych317/J124.1/README.md

 *How to upload an image*
 1. Upload an image to Github (Upload a new file)
 2. Reference the file in your Markdown
+3. Be sure to add an alt text description to your image